camccaffrey/STAT4630/README.md

 -   Notice where the project will be saved under "Create project as subdirectory of."

 -   It will be easiest if you leave "Project directory name" unchanged.
-2.

-### Saving Local Changes
+### Creating Local Changes {#creating-local-changes}

 #### Pulling